 We have 34 years of experience in providing our professional services in a safe, caring and reliable environment.

 Our osteopaths treat a variety of common conditions including changes to posture in pregnancy, repetitive strain injuries, postural problems caused by driving or work-related strains, the pain caused by arthritis and of course sports injuries.

 We also offer Ear Wax Removal Services, both water irrigation and micro suction methods at the practice in partnership with Cheshire Microsuction.
 Click the link for more information.

 Mr McCormick is the Principal Osteopath at Culcheth Osteopaths.
 He has been qualified as an Osteopath since 1990 after being educated at the British School of Osteopathy.
 After working for a year in the London and the South-East, he moved full time to Cheshire.
-He presently owns and runs a practice from his main Culcheth Office and Central Warrington Office.
+He presently owns and runs a practice from his main Culcheth Office.